Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

 Length
 """"""
-Returns the amount of records in the table.
+The :py:meth:`.Table.length` method returns the amount of records in the table.

 .. code-block:: python

     length = await table.length()

 Count
-""""""
+"""""
-Returns the amount of records in the table that matches the given predicate.
+The :py:meth:`.Table.count` ``(predicate=None)`` method returns the amount of records in the table that matches the given predicate.

 ..
 Note::
     If you won't specify the predicate, the result will be the same as the